Quinn Coliseum

-Quinn Coliseum is a basketball and volleyball arena in La Grande, Oregon which serves as the home for the Eastern Oregon Mountaineers.
-It was constructed in 1958 with a "wing" architecture theme.
-In 2007, Quinn Coliseum was renovated, which included a new bleachers, energy efficient lighting, and new indoor softball batting cages.
+Quinn Coliseum is the basketball, wrestling, and volleyball arena for Eastern Oregon University in La Grande, Oregon.
+Located at the center of campus on G Avenue between 7th and 8th streets, it serves as the home for Eastern Oregon Mountaineers indoor teams.
+It was constructed in 1958 with a "wing" architecture theme, and seats 1,403.
+Quinn Coliseum is named for coach Bob Quinn, who coached a variety of sports at the school between 1929 and 1967.

 Quinn Coliseum hosted amateur boxing matches in the 1980s.
 In 1986, a drowning occurred in the deep end of the pool facilities.
 John Norton, 45 of Baker, was discovered at the bottom of the pool by a lifeguard and was unresponsive to revive him.
-Quinn Coliseum is currently being rebuilt by SERA Architects from Portland.

-Quinn Coliseum seats 1,200 people.
+In 2007, Quinn Coliseum was renovated, which included a new bleachers, energy efficient lighting, and new indoor softball batting cages.
+Quinn was rebuilt by SERA Architects from Portland in 2014 that added a 2-storey entrance as well as a practice gym and offices.